Azure/azure-functions-kafka-extension/docs/public-documentation/Output.md

 |requestTimeoutMs|The acknowledge timeout of the producer request in milliseconds. default: 5000|
 |maxRetries|How many times to retry sending a failing Message. **Note:** default: 2.
 Retrying may cause reordering unless EnableIdempotence is set to true.|

+For connection to a secure Kafka Broker -

 |Setting|librdkafka property|Description|
 |-|-|-|
 | authenticationMode | sasl.mechanism | SASL mechanism to use for authentication |